trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     ``ThyraEpetra``, but not the parent package ``Thyra``, then the ``Thyra`` package (and its other subpackages and their dependencies) will not get auto-enabled.
 This is a key aspect of the SE package managment system.
-    For an example, see ???.
+    For an example, see `Explicit enable of a subpackage`_.

 .. _Support for enabled optional SE package/TPL is enabled by default: